 The innocuous looking sign (below) announces the dominance of tourism over sovereignty and ecology on Minjerribah (North Stradbroke Island).
 At least in the thinking of state government and their sage economic advisors.

 I heard a local say “Why isn’t the sign bigger?
 We should also have a huge rainbow serpent over here … ” pointing to a place where day trippers were consuming their Gelatis.
 The boss of the Indigenous rangers told his men not to show the sign yet keeping it facedown as if to acknowledge the controversy the building of the fake whale house on the hill behind had aroused.

 I say fake because a 3D printed facsimile whale is to be erected under a large roof on the heritage protected Mulumba (Point Lookout) where you can see real whales every minute during the season.
 A microphone is to be placed on the ocean floor to allow tourists to hear the whale’s songs.
-If you listen out from the point you can hear the whales singing and blowing.
+However, if you listen carefully from the point (only a few metres away) you can hear the whales singing and blowing.

 The local business community must be enthralled with the economic thinking behind Quandamooka Yoolooburrabee Aboriginal Corporation (QYAC).
 The state government website announces their intention for paid gorge walks (starting at $89) conducted by aboriginal guides.
 Is this a real job?
 Will more gelatis be sold?
 More cups of coffee?

 “Our guided gorge walk takes place in Mulumba (Point Lookout), a sacred Aboriginal landmark which tells the ancient stories of how the Aboriginal People have survived and thrived on Minjerribah land for at least 25,000 years.